Are Green Apples Keto? All Apple Types & Keto Fruits Reviewed

 Anyone following keto must not exceed 20-50 grams of net carbs per day or they risk being kicked out of ketosis (a metabolic state in which the body burns fat instead of sugar to use as energy).

-Anyone on weight loss diets–especially keto–should keep an eye on the net carb count of everything they’re eating because even the healthiest foods can have unexpectedly high carbs.
+Anyone on weight loss diets—particularly those following keto—should monitor the net carb count of everything they consume, as even seemingly healthy foods can contain surprisingly high levels of carbs.

 Amount of Carbs in Different Apple Varieties or Types